loicgreffier/spring-boot-ai-quickstarts/mcp-server-http/README.md

 It demonstrates the following:

-- How to create and configure a Streamable HTTP MCP server.
+- How to create and configure a streamable HTTP MCP server.
 - How to create and register MCP tools.

 It leverages the following AI technologies: